Main Features of Franchise Agreement (Part I)

-In terms of using the IP rights in the franchise agreement, the franchisee as an operator of these rights in the territory shall comply with all statutes, by-laws, regulations, and requirements of the host government or other competent authority relating to the IP rights.
-The franchisee is responsible to apply and register for any government, fiscal, or other competent authority necessary for the conduct of the business in the territory.
+5. In terms of using the IP rights in the franchise agreement, the franchisee as an operator of these rights in the territory, shall comply with all statutes, by-laws, regulations and requirements of the host government or other competent authority relating to the IP rights.
+The franchisee is responsible to apply and register itself in any government, fiscal, or other competent authority necessary for the conduct of the business in the territory.

-In addition to legal compliance, based on the agreement, the franchisee shall comply with and accept, use, and display, all the instructions, and directives of the franchisor regarding the IP rights.
+6. In addition to legal compliance, based on the agreement, the franchisee shall comply with and accept, use, and display, all the instructions and directives of the franchisor regarding the IP rights.

 Our team is composed of highly skilled and versatile lawyers who combine practical experience and academic knowledge of their field.
 Most of our practitioners have worked in different professional environments, often outside their home jurisdiction.